 From Mexico to Canada, wild herds formed and flourished.

 Once the rule of the Spaniards came to an end and they stopped bringing in more horses, and after the annexation of the Plains region by the United States in 1803, the Indian pony, as well as the mustangs, gradually became crossed with other breeds.
 By the end of the century bore little resemblance to the horses of the Conquest.

 The type of mustang known as the Spanish mustang survived in some remote areas of the West, the two best herds being those of the Kiger mustangs in southeastern Oregon and the Sulphur Springs mustangs in western Utah.

-The Brislawns were assessing the assumed status of their horses by checking the number of lumbar vertebrae of dead animals, as they believed the Spanish horse had to have only five, not six as in most horses, a misconception that some breeders still cling to.
+The Brislawns were assessing the assumed status of their horses by checking the number of lumbar vertebrae of dead animals.
+They falsely believed the Spanish horse had to have only five vertebrae, not six as in most horses, a misconception that some breeders still cling to.
 This misconception may have originated by another myth, namely, that the Spanish mustang had Arabian origins.